 After deciding which airline is right, think about where you will stay.
 What kind of hotel will make you comfortable?
 TripAdvisor and Booking.com have hotel listings all over the world and are great for researching and booking accommodation.
-Or, do you prefer to use a site like Airbnb or HomeAway to stay in a house or apartment?

 If you’d like to stay in a hotel, use Hotel Hustle to see which hotels with award programs are near and at your destination.

 - It has a sliding scale to show hotels available in a particular points range.

 - By clicking on the color-coded pins on the map, you can see the hotel category and the number of points needed per night.

 - On the right side of your screen is a list of the hotel properties.
 Click on the one you’re interested in to be sent directly to their website.

 Knowing which hotels are at your destination and where you’d like to stay shows you what type and how many points you’ll need to earn.
 Thinking back to travel rewards credit cards for airlines, does that credit card allow you to transfer points to any hotel partners?
 For example, Chase has different airline and hotel partners to which you can transfer points.
 Or, do you need to look into co-branded hotel credit cards to earn free nights or points?

 These answers will guide your decisions as you work toward your travel goal!